douglascraigschmidt/LiveLessons/WebFlux/README.md

 This directory contains all the WebFlux source code examples Here's an overview of what's included:

+. ex1 - This program tests the features of the LockApplication
+        microservice, which uses Spring WebFlux to provide a distributed lock manager for Spring applications using an asynchronous Spring controller method that returns a Mono reactive type.
+It also shows how to use the HTTP interface features in Spring framework 6, which enables the definition of declarative HTTP services using Java interfaces.

-. ex1 - This program applies WebFlux and Project Reactor features to
+. ex2 - This program applies WebFlux and Project Reactor features to
         implement various types of backpressure strategies (e.g., ignore, buffer, error, latest, drop, and push/pull) between a publisher that runs as a micro-service in one process and